-Science Iowa Leaders
+Science Iowa Board Members

 Dan Chibnall (President) is the STEM Librarian & Associate Professor of Librarianship at Drake University in Des Moines, Iowa and has been in that role since July 2016.
 He received his Master's in Library & Information Science from the University of Missouri-Columbia in 2005.
 His professional focus is on embedded librarianship, information literacy, science communication, information behaviors, and helping students become better researchers.
 Dan has designed & teaches courses on the relationship between science fiction & science, misinformation & personal information behaviors, and science communication's role in educating the public about the role of science in everyday life.
 He is also an active member of the Iowa Library Association, volunteers with the Science Center of Iowa, and performs volunteer water quality testing through Polk County Water Quality Monitoring Program.